 Sociology at Palomar College is part of the Behavioral Sciences Department.
 The Sociology program offers courses to prepare students for upper-division programs in sociology at four-year colleges and universities, and we offer an Associate in Arts in Sociology for Transfer degree (AA-T Sociology).
 Click here for information on the AA-T degree program.

 A sociology course, Introduction to Women’s Studies (SOC 115), is the core course required for the A.A. degree in Women’s Studies.
-There are still spaces available in this course for Fall 2016; for information, click here.
 For information on the Women’s Studies degree, click here.

 There are currently five full-time faculty members and sometimes as many as twelve part-time faculty members teaching sociology at Palomar College.
 Welcome to Joe Briceño, our newest full-time faculty member!

 There are two paraprofessional programs for employment in human services culminating in the awarding of a certificate in Psychological and Social Services and/or Alcohol and Other Drugs Studies.
 For information about these paraprofessional programs, please contact Nicole Rose, the Interim Coordinator for these programs, at (760) 744-1150, ext.
 2188.